01772 743531

 In recent years we have held various intra-school competitions, with every child in the school participating.
 Firstly, these events are a brilliant opportunity to get all the children active for a day.
 They also offer the children a chance to try sports that they perhaps hadn’t tried before, and in some cases, children found hidden talents and a genuine interest in the sports.

-2021-22: 100% of children in both KS1 and 2 have taken part in half termly intra-school competitions.
+2022-23: 100% of children in both KS1 and 2 have taken part in 60 xhalf-termly intra-school competitions.

 Young Leaders

 We invest annually in ‘Change 4 Life’ training and resources.
 This programme involves funding a specific member of our welfare staff to attend and facilitate training with our KS2 pupils to deliver playground activities for peers through the ‘Young Leaders’ scheme.
 This may be a young person’s first experience of being a leader, and volunteering their own time to benefit others, as well as hopefully helping them develop as an individual.
 The club aims to engage children not involved in ‘active-play’ to take part in activities using unique resources so that they are working towards their 60 minutes national target of physical exercise each day.
-Our Young Leaders are also active in helping organise our annual 'Sports day.'
+Our Young Leaders are also active in helping organise our annual 'Sports Day.'

 Swimming

-Before children leave our school it is expected that they are able to meet the National Curriculum objectives highlighted below:
+Before children leave our school, it is expected that they are able to meet the National Curriculum objectives highlighted below:

 Pupils should be taught to: